Berkshire's Local Nature Recovery Strategy

 How is a Local Nature Recovery Strategy created?

-Each Nature Recovery Strategy has collaborated with many groups, from landowners to public bodies, to eNGOs, community groups and the public.
+Each Nature Recovery Strategy has collaborated at every stage with many groups, from landowners to public bodies, to eNGOs, community groups and the public.
+Surveys, a Public Consultation, pins on maps, working groups and workshops were run to collect information that has made this strategy.
 First, we mapped areas that are currently good for biodiversity, and wrote about the biodiversity of the area, including its history and future opportunities and threats.
 Then, our Priorities and actions for nature recovery were agreed and used to create a Local Habitat Map.
 These depict what needs to happen to achieve the agreed aims for nature.
 This links with delivery mechanisms, such as Biodiversity Net Gain (BNG), other funding opportunities and to habitat management guidance.
 See more in the flowchart below.

 What will the Berkshire LNRS be used for?